tldr-pages/tldr/pages/common/black.md

 `black --quiet {{path/to/file_or_directory}}`

-- Auto-format a file or directory without replacing single quotes with double quotes:
+- Auto-format a file or directory without replacing single quotes with double quotes (adoption helper, avoid using this for new projects):

 `black --skip-string-normalization {{path/to/file_or_directory}}`